stashedUp/tomo-documenting-architecture-decisions/README.md

 ### ESP Sandbox environment (October 2021)
 - SRE team decided to launch a brand new environment to test the application on AWS Fargate - ESP sandbox.
-- On this environment, both SRE and developer can fine tune the system to match the performance in Production
+- On this environment, both SRE and developer can fine tune the system to match the performance in Production.
-- SRE added a deployment job parallel to the main deployment pipeline
+- SRE added a deployment job parallel to the main deployment pipeline.

 ### Python comparison tool
 - SRE team developed a python script that would generate a report comparing the cost of the infrastucture if AWS Fargate were to be implemented